queer theory in literature

 LIT Theory 006 Queer Theory in Literature: Unraveling Gender, Identity, and the Evolution of LGBTQ+ Narratives

 Exploring the Disruption of Gender Norms, the Fluidity of Sexuality, and the Rise of Queer Narratives Across Literature and Society From The Professor’s Desk “Gender is not something we are, but something we do.”
-The Evolution of Queer Identities in Literature and Society For centuries, society lived under the invisible rule of the male/female binary, […]
+A stunning visual from RuPaul’s Drag Race, embodying the colorful world of drag culture and the power of queer self-expression.
+The […]

 LIT Theory 006 Queer Theory in Literature: Unraveling Gender, Identity, and the Evolution of LGBTQ+ Narratives Read More »